smt/forge/README.md

 ## How It Works

-What forge does is install a global cmd for every developer to run on their machine, and creates a `.forge/` directory in the project root.
-Within the `.forge/` is a `tasks/` directory that contains various executable scripts.
-These scripts can be written in any language, using a `/usr/bin/env` invocation, and can do whatever the project requires.
+When the `install` executable is run, it creates a global `forge` cmd in `/usr/local/bin` for every developer to run on their machine.
+The `install` executable also prompts for a target project directory and creates a `.forge/` directory within the project root.
+This `.forge/` directory contains a `tasks/` directory full various executable scripts called tasks.
+These tasks can be written in any language by using a `/usr/bin/env` invocation, and they can do whatever the project requires.
 No longer does the project need to be chained to a specific toolchain e.g. `maven` or `gulp`.
-Forge acts a proxy for these tasks, and acts as a simple interface that only needs to be learned once.
+Instead, forge acts a proxy for these tasks, offering a simple interface that only needs to be learned once.

 To run a forge task, run:
 ```script